 Applications for part-time training must be made in writing in advance to the Registrar (OMS) for consideration by the Board of Studies.
-Trainees can apply to work part-time in blocks of 12 months with a minimum commitment of 50 percent of full-time training, subject to approval by the employing authority.
+Trainees can apply to work part-time in blocks of 12 months with a minimum commitment of 50 per cent of full-time training, subject to approval by the employing authority.

-Trainees approved to undertake part-time training must complete their training within eight years.
+Trainees who are approved to undertake part-time training must complete their training within eight years.

 Trainees may apply to enter part-time training from a period of interrupted training.
-Under exceptional circumstances, the Board of Studies may approve an amended training program.
+Where there are exceptional circumstances, the Board of Studies may approve an amended training program.